Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Preface: Three Hopf algebras

-Following Goncharov, one turns the iterated integrals into formal symbols $\hI(a_0;a_1,\dots,a_{n-1};a_n)$ where the $a_i\in \{0,1\}$.
-That is, if $w$ is an arbitrary word in $\{0,1\}$ then $\hI(0;w;1)$ represents the iterated integral from $0$ to $1$ over the product of forms according to $w$, so that is the formal counterpart of \eqref{zetaeq}.
-The weight is now the length of the word and the depth is the number of $1$s.
+is the formal counterpart of \eqref{zetaeq}.
+The weight is now the length of the word $w$ and the depth is the number of $1$s.
 Note that the integrals \eqref{zetaeq} converge only for $n_r\geq2$, but may be extended to arbitrary words using a regularization described e.g. in \cite[Lemma 2.2]{browndecomp}.